We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Instead of refined cereal or puffed rice, offer cooked grains, such as barley, oats, or quinoa.
 Whole-grain breads, crackers, and bran cereals also add a lot of bulk to stool, which may help clear the constipation.

 Keep in mind that fruits and vegetables have a lot of natural fiber that will add bulk to your child’s stool.
 Some are better than others at helping stimulate a bowel movement.

-Up the Fluids
+Up the fluids

-Gentle stomach and lower abdomen massages may stimulate the bowels to pass a bowel movement.
+Gentle stomach and lower-abdomen massages may stimulate the bowels to pass a bowel movement.
 Do several massages throughout the day, until your child has a bowel movement.

 Many of these techniques you can do at home, but if you have not used them before, you should consult your doctor.
 They will want to offer you specific instructions.

 These techniques include:

-If your baby has signs of a rectal tear (bright red blood in the stool), a glycerin suppository may be helpful for easing a bowel movement out of the body.
+If your baby previously has had signs of an anal tear (bright red blood in the stool) after passing a hard stool, a glycerin suppository may occasionally be helpful for easing a bowel movement out of the body.

-Over-the-counter laxatives for babies may be helpful when other techniques do not work.
+Over-the-counter laxatives for babies over 6 months may be helpful when other techniques do not work.